NathanDugueperoux/general-purpose-app/README.md

 # general purpose app

-- will include a sign up and log in page
+- sign up and sign in page
--  will be able to store multiple accounts
--  ...
+-